Forgery

 - Sells or distributes a fake I.D. with the knowledge it’s counterfeit

-Ohio Revised Code defines the term “utter” as any person issuing, publishing, using, transferring, delivering, displaying or sending a document into circulation that has been forged.
+Ohio Revised Code defines the term “utter” as any person issuing, publishing, using, transferring, delivering, displaying, or sending a document into circulation that has been forged.

-Ohio Penalties for Forgery
+Ohio Penalties for Forgery Charges

-The legal consequences for forgery depend on the circumstances of the crime; what was forged, what was obtained through the act and if the victim suffered any losses.
-Forging fake identification cards for the purpose to use, distribute or sell is a first-degree misdemeanor.
-The maximum penalties for a first-degree misdemeanor include:
+The legal consequences for a forgery charge depend on the circumstances of the crime; what was forged, what was obtained through the act, and if the victim suffered any losses.
+Forgery charges can range from a 1st-degree misdemeanor, punishable with up to 180 days in jail to a 2nd-degree felony, with jail time of up to 8 years in prison.

-- A possible fine up to $1,000; and
+- A possible fine up to $1,000; and potential jail time up to 180 days.

 If you have a prior conviction for creating fake I.D’s, then you’ll be obligated to pay a mandatory fine of up to $250.

-- A possible fine up to $2,500; and
+- A possible fine up to $2,500; and up to 12 months in prison.

-When property or services are involved or the victim experiences a loss, then it’s possible the judge will enhance the penalties for forgery.
 Some examples of these include forgery involving a real estate document or fraudulent piece of land, services that were never enacted on, or the victim suffering from money being taken due to forged checks.
 Penalties for these complex forgery cases depend on the amount of money that was involved.

-- A possible fine up to $2,500; and
+- A possible fine up to $2,500; and up to 12 months in prison.

-Losses between $7,500 and $150,000 will enhance the offense to a fourth-degree felony, which is punishable by the following:
+Losses between $7,500 and $150,000 will enhance the offense to a fourth-degree forgery felony, which is punishable by the following:

-- A possible fine up to $5,000
+- A possible fine up to $5,000; and up to 18 months in prison.

 Forgery offenses involving losses of $150,000 or more are charged as a third-degree felony.
-The maximum consequences for a third-degree felony include:
+The maximum consequences for a third-degree forgery felony include:

-- A possible fine of up to $10,000; and
+- A possible fine of up to $10,000; and up to 5 years in prison.

-- A possible fine of up to $20,000; and
+- A possible fine of up to $20,000; and up to 8 years in prison

-Forgery Statute of Limitations in Ohio
+What Is The Statute of Limitations For Forgery in Ohio?

 All crimes have a deadline known as the statute of limitations.
 It is essentially a time limit for prosecutors to file charges against a person for committing a crime.
 Once the statute of limitations has passed the court will bar the district attorney from filing charges.
 In Ohio, the statute of limitation for a misdemeanor forgery offense is two years.

 If the crime is considered to be minor, then the state will only have six months to prosecute.
 However, most forgery cases are seen as serious crimes in the eyes of the court.
-A felony charge has a longer statute of limitation of up to four years.
+A felony forgery charge has a longer statute of limitation of up to four years.

-Additional Resources
+Additional Resources About Forgery in Ohio

 Ohio’s Fraud Laws – Visit the official website to learn more about Ohio’s laws on theft and fraud.
 Access the Ohio Revised Code to learn more about passing bad checks, motion picture piracy, counterfeiting, forgery, misusing credit cards and counterfeit documents.